cybersonix/vr5_airfoilFOAM/README.md

 # vr5_airfoilFOAM
-**For personal use only in study and research.**
+This is a simple 2D-airfoil CFD case using OpenFOAM v10. **Only use for study and research.**

-This project is under construction.
-If you are interested in the content, please email me.

 ## Mesh ( From [curiosityFluidsAirfoilMesher](https://github.com/curiosityFluids/curiosityFluidsAirfoilMesher) )